seapagan/linux-comfy-chair/README.md

 development and day-to-day machine, however, I will try to test on WSL and fix any errors for each official release.

-## Note 2: Currently only for `bash` shell
+## Note 2: Currently only for `bash` and `zsh` shells

-The script writes configuration settings to .bashrc, which will mean lack of functionality under `Zsh` and others.
-I now use Zsh myself almost exclusively, so this will likely be fixed in future releases.
+The installer uses Bash and expects Bash to be present on the system, which is the default on Debian-based distributions.
+It detects the login shell from `$SHELL` and writes configuration to `.bashrc` or `.zshrc`.
+Other login shells are not currently supported.

-As a result, under Zsh and others the Pyenv/Rbenv/NVM etc **will not work at this time**, though you can certainly move the relevant sections from the `.bashrc` to the `.zshrc`
+As a result, under shells other than Bash or Zsh the Pyenv/Rbenv/NVM etc **will not work at this time**, though you can certainly move the relevant sections from `.bashrc` or `.zshrc` to the correct file for your shell.

 ## General Information